To content

 The following criteria will then be used for further evaluation:

-• Letter of motivation - has the candidate thoroughly researched their universities of choice?
-Is it clear how the stay abroad fits into their studies?
+• Letter of motivation - is it clear that the candidate has given thought to and considered the universities of choice?
+Is it clear how the stay abroad fits in with the studies?

 • Relevant language skills.
-Usually this concerns English language skills, but knowledge of the local language can also be of advantage.
+As a rule, this concerns knowledge of English, but knowledge of the national language can also be an advantage.

 • Academic achievements